Trump kills class-action rule against banks, lightening Wall Street regulation

 The Supreme Court ruled arbitration clauses are constitutional in 2011, and they are now standard for almost every consumer product.

-Equifax Inc. (EFX.N) included a mandatory arbitration clause in free credit monitoring it offered to victims of its massive cyber hack earlier this year, and later removed it.
+Equifax Inc. included a mandatory arbitration clause in free credit monitoring it offered to victims of its massive cyber hack earlier this year, and later removed it.

-Wells Fargo & Co (WFC.N) customers caught up in last year’s phony accounts scandal have had difficulty suing the bank because they are bound by clauses in contracts they signed for legitimate accounts.
+Wells Fargo & Co customers caught up in last year’s phony accounts scandal have had difficulty suing the bank because they are bound by clauses in contracts they signed for legitimate accounts.

 (The story is refiled to clarify in paragraph three that rule was not in effect yet)